redis/redis-doc/commands/zmscore.md

 Returns the scores associated with the specified `members` in the sorted set stored at `key`.

-For every `member` that does not exist in the hash, a `nil` value is returned.
+For every `member` that does not exist in the sorted set, a `nil` value is returned.

 @return